algorand/sandbox/README.md

 1. In order to work with Docker Desktop on windows, a prerequisite is **WSL2** and [install instructions are available here](https://docs.microsoft.com/en-us/windows/wsl/install).
 2. Install **Docker Desktop** using the [instructions available here](https://docs.docker.com/desktop/windows/install/).
 3. We recommend using the official Windows Terminal, [available in the app store here](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
-4. Install whatever distribution of Linux you'd like.
+4. Install whatever distribution of Linux desired.
-5. Open the Windows Terminal with the distribution you installed in the previous step and follow the instruction for Ubuntu and macOS above.
+5. Open the Windows Terminal with the distribution installed in the previous step and follow the instruction for Ubuntu and macOS above.

 ## Basic Configuration

 Sandbox supports two primary modes of operation.
-By default, a private network will be created, which is only available from the local environment.
-There is also a real network mode which will connect you to one of the long running Algorand networks and allow you to interact with it.
+By default, a [private network](#private-network) will be created, which is only available from the local environment.
+There are also configurations available for the [public networks](#public-network) which will attempt to connect to one of the long running Algorand networks and allow interaction with it.

-To choose which configuration you'd like to run, you may run:
+To specify which configuration to run, the following command may be run:
 ```sh
 ./sandbox up $CONFIG
 ```